mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

 First, the query becomes a plain `String` containing `?` wildcards.
-The `sql` interpolator is really just syntactic sugar for the `HC.stream[A]` method.
+The `sql` interpolator is just syntactic sugar for the `HC.stream[A]` method.
 Leaving the comprehension of the first parameter to the reader, the second parameter of type `PreparedStatementIO[B]`.
-As for the `ConnectionIO[A]` type, a `PreparedStatementIO` is and instance of the free monad pattern.
+As for the `ConnectionIO[A]` type, a `PreparedStatementIO` is an instance of the free monad pattern.
 In this case, it describes how to inject parameters into the query.
-So, the  interpreter of the monad, `HC`, builds internally a `Kleisli[IO, PreparedStatement, A]`, which is exactly a function that given a `PreparedStatement` returns an `IO[A]`.
+So, the interpreter of the monad, `HC`, builds a `Kleisli[IO, PreparedStatement, A]`, which is precisely a function given a `PreparedStatement` returns an `IO[A]`.

 The third parameter is the maximum number of rows to be fetched at a time.
 In fact, Doobie read rows in chunks.